SharkGamerZ/CRAB/README.md

 ## 🕹️ Using the Framework

-You can interact with Crab in two ways: through the TUI or the CLI.
+You can interact with CRAB in two ways: through the TUI or the CLI.

 ### TUI Mode (Interactive)